Listen: Chris Witts presents Morning Devotions.

 They say time heals all wounds.
 But what about the wounds that people can’t see?
 We can’t go to the doctor and say, “I have a broken heart, can you fix it?”
 So who can we go to when we have a broken heart?
 Is there anyone who cares?

 Psalm 147:3 (NIV) says: “He heals the brokenhearted and bandages their wounds”.

 Many of us have hidden wounds:

-- We can be scarred by the abusive behavior of our own family.
+- We can be scarred by the abusive behaviour of our own family.

-- Or we can be wounded by a broken marriage, or a friendship that was betrayed.
+- We can be wounded by a broken marriage, or a friendship that was betrayed.

 The Bee Gees‘ song of the 1970s was quite popular: “How can you mend a broken heart?”
 Words say: